Apple wins patent trial against Pendrell subsidiary

-MARSHALL, Texas (Reuters) - A U.S. jury on Friday found Apple Inc did not infringe five antipiracy patents owned by a Pendrell Corp subsidiary at trial in a Texas federal court.
+MARSHALL, Texas (Reuters) - A U.S. jury on Friday found Apple Inc (AAPL.O) did not infringe five antipiracy patents owned by a Pendrell Corp (PCO.O) subsidiary at trial in a Texas federal court.

 The jury also found that Apple did not prove that the patents were invalid.
 No damages were awarded to Pendrell subsidiary ContentGuard Holdings.